 All senior officers of the Council and the closest members of their families have the potential to significantly influence the policies of the Council although this is limited by the Council's scheme of delegation.
 They have been required to complete a related party declaration identifying the organisations with which the Council has a related party interest irrespective of whether there have been any transactions.
-Following a review of the declaration forms, there are no significant related parties that need to be disclosed.
+The Building Control Manager is a member of the Property Committee of St Mary and St Josephs Church and is a treasurer of the St Mary & St Martin Handbell Ringers, Blyth, the Senior Building Control Surveyor is the treasurer at Worksop Dolphins Swimming Club Parents association, and the Head of Neighbourhoods is a Managing Director at Fretwell-Dawning Hospitality Ltd. There were no transactions with either of these organisations.